 We were able to attend some great events including gymnastics, swimming, basketball, beach volleyball, track and field, and diving (for less than face value!).
 Take my advice-buy the cheapest tickets and sit down in the best seats in the arena.
 You may be asked to move but if you’re lucky you’ll get prime seats for minimal cost.
 My husband and I got front row seats during the majority of the events and were only asked to move a couple of times.

 CoSport is the official USA website to obtain Olympic tickets (regardless of which country the Olympics are being held).
-Plan to visit the website approximately two years prior to the Olympic Games for ticket request information.
+Visit the website approximately two years prior to the Olympic Games for ticket request information.
 Determine which date the request phase begins and be sure to request your tickets before the deadline.
 Approximately one year before the Olympics you should receive an email stating which tickets you have been granted.
-You will only have a limited amount of time to accept or decline the tickets you’ve been issued and will need to pay for the tickets immediately.
+You will only have a limited amount of time to accept or decline the tickets.
+Once you accept your tickets, you will need to pay for the tickets immediately.

-Develop CoSport profiles for everyone who is planning to go to the Olympics.
-You’re only allowed to request a certain amount of tickets and the likelihood you’ll even get a handful of the events you requested is small.
+Add CoSport profiles for everyone planning to go to the Olympics.
+You’re only allowed to request a certain amount of tickets.
+The likelihood you’ll even get a handful of the events you requested is small.
 Request the maximum amount of tickets from multiple accounts to increase your odds.
-CoSport imposes ridiculously high fees on top of the face value of the tickets so plan to put in some extra work hours ahead of time!
+Consider NOT requesting the best tickets (seating A) to increase your odds.
+CoSport imposes ridiculously high fees on the ticket prices so plan to put in some extra work hours ahead of time!

-Pay the extra price to have the tickets delivered to you the month before the Olympics start.
-The lines to pick them up in Rio were very long and unorganized.
+Pay the extra price to have the tickets delivered a month before the Olympics start.
+The line to pick them up in Rio were very long and unorganized.

-Venues are typically far apart from each other.
-When purchasing tickets make sure you have at least 3-4 hours between events at different venues for travel time.
-Venues open 2 hours prior to the start of the event and arriving early is key to avoiding crowds and as a bonus you’ll get to witness the athletes warming up prior to the start.
+Venues are very far apart from each other.
+Make sure you have at least 3-4 hours between events at different venues for travel time.
+Venues open 2 hours prior to the start of the event.
+Arriving early is key to avoiding crowds and as a bonus you’ll get to witness the athletes warming up prior to the event.

-If you want an insider’s look at how the Olympics are executed apply to be a volunteer!
-It’s a great way to interact with the athletes and get a behind-the-scenes view of Games (and it will save you money on obtaining tickets!).
+Get an insider’s look at how the Olympics by applying to be a volunteer!
+It’s a great way to interact with the athletes and get a behind-the-scenes view of Games.
+Meeting the athletes is a huge perk for some volunteers.
 For instance, I was able to interact with Usain Bolt and watch him race the 100M and 200M finals without having to purchase tickets!